CSUChico-CSCI340/final-project/README.md

 * Paper - You will submit a short paper describing the following:
 	* Your Approved Question
 		* What is your question?
-   		* When describing your question, make sure to include applicable details.
-For example: if comparing performance, what languages did you compare, and what algorithms did you implement?
-If comparing file systems, which file systems did you compare?
+   		* When describing your question, make sure to define the workload, including any applicable details.
+For example:
+     		* If comparing performance, what languages did you compare, and what algorithms did you implement?
+       		* If comparing file systems, which file systems did you compare?
 Make sure you are using an approved question and approved languages or file systems.
 	* Your Experimental Setup
 		* Describe the environment where you are completing your testing, including details about your machine configuration such as the amount of CPUs and memory, operating system type and image, etc.
    		* Are there any side effects or artifacts related to your experimental setup that might impact your results?
 You should explain any ways that you have minimized noise in your setup that could distort your results.